w0d/svgPathToOpenStratPolyCurve/README.md

 Converts a SVG path to an openstrat Shape

-Currently working for most relative svg-path commands - though Arcs may not be implemented until openstrat supports them
+Currently working for most relative svg-path commands - though non circular Arcs may not be implemented until openstrat supports them

 TODO:
 * Tidy code